 On February 9th of this year, the Family First Prevention Services Act was put into effect by Congress and signed by the president, changing the future of foster care and shining a light on the incredibly positive effects that organizations like SOS Illinois are having on children in foster care.
+This is part I of a four-part series.
+Click here to read installments II, III, and IV.

 This blog is the first in a four-part series about the Family First Prevention Services Act (FFPSA) where we’ll take a look at how it closely relates with our mission here at SOS Children’s Villages Illinois.
 In the following three parts, we’ll dive deep into how it affects foster care and child welfare across the country, how we at SOS Illinois are already practicing the policies and guidelines put forth in the FFPSA, and what the future can look like for children in foster care and beyond thanks to this major piece of legislation being passed in the United States.